Ventrosky/arkham-localize/README.md

-# Arkham LCG Consistent Content Translator (LCCCT)
+# Arkham Horror LCG Agentic Translator

 A Retrieval-Augmented Generation (RAG) system for translating Arkham Horror: The Card Game fan content into consistent Italian using official translations as context.